 Timekit is a set of unified APIs for time.
 If you are unsure what an API is, don't worry about it for now.
 The short version is that an API lets you build your application on top of other people's infrastructure.
-In the case of Timekit, you can utilise the Timekit APIs to kickstart your development and not have to worry about all the bits and pieces that goes into a full booking experience.
+In the case of Timekit, you can utilize the Timekit APIs to kickstart your development and not have to worry about all the bits and pieces that goes into a full booking experience.
 At the core of Timekit are these APIs that you can build on top of when piecing together your own application:

 Booking API - Manage yours and your users bookings